 Life as I know it.

-For more from Jilan Carroll Glorfield see her blog 11th and Lombard.
+For more beautiful and poetic reads from Jillan Carroll Glorfield, visit her blog, 11th and Lombard.